 In fact, some universities insist on at least an AS-level in Further Mathematics if you are going on to study Mathematics at this level.

-Eduqas (WJEC) Geography is a broad, yet engaging subject will develop your understanding of the processes that have shaped planet Earth.
+This broad, yet engaging subject will develop your understanding of the processes that have shaped planet Earth.
 From the global scale through to the local, geography is an ever-changing discipline tackling issues like climate change, coastal erosion, volcano management and population change.
-Whether you prefer the physical side or the human, A-level […]
+Whether you prefer the physical side or the human, A-Level Geography opens the […]

 As a student you are studying a range of humanities, science or language based subjects; it truly is an amalgam crossing over the subject boundaries.
 It keeps a global perspective whist referring to the local.
 Current world issues are explored via plenty of case-study material and if you still care for the practical, the fieldwork opportunities are there to enable you to learn in a range of outdoor environments.